 Managing Credit and Accounts Receivable

 Even a very small business can decide to grant credit to its customers.
-Larger SMB's grant credit to customers as a way of doing business.
-About 1/6 of all the assets of U.S. industrial firms are in the form of accounts receivable so granting credit is a major investment in the U.S. today.
+Many small and medium-sized businesses (SMBs) grant credit to customers as a way of doing business.
+About one-sixth of all the assets of U.S. industrial firms are in the form of accounts receivable, so granting credit is a major investment in the U.S. today.
 Granting credit is actually the practice of making an investment in your customers.
 First, you have to decide what customers are worthy of that investment.

 Not all small businesses grant credit.
 Instead, they make all their sales on a cash basis.
 In many cases, this costs them sales and customers because, like it or not, we live in a credit-driven society.
-If a supplier needs to place a larger order from a company, that supplier may not have the funds to pay for it all in case.
+If a supplier needs to place a larger order from a company, that supplier may not have the funds to pay for it all in advance.
 That order will go to another company unless your small business extends credit.
-Small businesses face a trade-off.
-They have to balance the costs of granting credit against the benefits of increased sales.
+Small businesses face a trade-off; they have to balance the costs of granting credit against the benefits of increased sales.

 Most small businesses have two types of customers.
 They have B2B customers or trade credit customers.
 Trade credit is simply extending credit to other firms.
 Small businesses also have B2C customers or consumer credit customers, which is the public.